-Kraft Code Services serves as the Borough’s third party agency for review and enforcement of the Uniform Construction Code, including plan reviews, the issuance of building permits, building permit related inspections, property maintenance code inspections and rental inspections.
+Kraft Code Services serves as the Borough’s third party agency for property maintenance code and building code review and enforcement of the Uniform Construction Code, including plan reviews, the issuance of building permits, building permit related inspections, property maintenance code inspections and rental inspections.
 Any complaints received by the Borough are thoroughly investigated by Kraft Code Services and the Borough and appropriate actions are taken.

 The Borough of Wyomissing Zoning Hearing Board reviews and takes action on zoning related matters brought forth by applicants seeking a variance or special exception from the Borough of Wyomissing’s Zoning Ordinance.
 Zoning Hearing Board meetings are scheduled on an as needed basis, as applications are received and in compliance with the Municipalities Planning Code (MPC).

 PEDDLING / SOLICITING PERMIT

 If you are planning on promoting or distributing information about your business, your products and/or services, YOU ARE REQUIRED TO APPLY FOR A SOLICITATION PERMIT.
 NO ONE WILL BE ALLOWED TO SOLICIT WITHOUT SAID PERMIT.
 Applications can be found below or picked up at Borough Hall.
 Photo identification is required at time of submission of the application.

 A Certificate of Occupancy is only required for commercial properties that are not applying for a building permit

 ZONING OFFICER CONTACT:

 PPROPERT MAINTENANCE CODE and BUILDING CODE CONTACT:

 KRAFT CODE SERVICES